vorth/vzome-sharing/2021/10/28/14-19-45-THC-SV-colored/README.md

 ## Your vZome design is uploaded

+### [Dedicated Page][page]

+***This will be a good link to share once I figure out how to give it embedding metadata.***  Since it specific to this model, you can customize the HTML, including the embedding metadata!
+Also, it does not need any `embed.py` trickery to support embedding.

+---

 ### [vZome Online view][embed]

-***This is the best link to share***!
+***For now, this is the best link to share***!
 The link is *embeddable* because it will render in social media (e.g. Discord, Twitter, FaceBook...) with a proper title and a preview image.

 ---